-Googie Architecture is most closely associated with the popular architecture and culture of 1950’s and 60’s Southern California, but the Seattle area had it share as well.
+Googie architecture is most closely associated with the popular architecture and culture of 1950s and ’60s Southern California, but the Seattle area had its share as well.
 Though quicky disappearing, there are still some remnants of this modern and space-age look around Seattle.
 Our most famous is, of course, the Space Needle!

 Many people are rediscovering the Googie look and feel, and are adopting it for their own designs, including some architects.
 We hope to see more “googie” inspired buildings as the new century progresses.

-This slightly googie Safeway, with its grand arch of a roof, has got to be destined for the wrecking ball in downtown Bellevue.
-See it quick, before it disappears along with the last few 1950’s vintage buildings in the area.
+This slightly Googie Safeway, with its grand arch of a roof, met the wrecking ball in downtown Bellevue in 2008.
+It was one of the last few 1950s vintage buildings in the area.

-The very googie Vital 5 Art Gallery located in downtown Seattle, had its last show in September.
-Rumor has it, destined for the wrecking ball sometime in 2003.
-Can’t Paul Allen buy and save this building?
+The very Googie Vital 5 Art Gallery in downtown Seattle had its last show in October 2002 and met the wrecking ball sometime in 2003.
+Couldn’t Paul Allen have bought and saved this building?
 He owns everything else around that neighborhood….

 In 1950, Peter Canlis hired Roland Terry, who was later to become the dean of Northwest architecture, to design this totally googie restaurant.
 Terry’s sweeping and timeless building welcomed guests with a great stone fireplace, a span of angled windows to capture the view, and a glistening copper charcoal broiler.

-Okay, this McDonald’s in Lynnwood is pretty obvious.
-But I just couldn’t resist the juxtaposition with the equally googie auto dealership in the backround.
+Okay, this McDonald’s in Everett is pretty obvious.
+But I just couldn’t resist the juxtaposition with the equally Googie auto dealership in the backround.

 Don’t you love this place?
 It’s located in Eastgate, sort of the poor man’s Bellevue.
 Look closely at the sign on the left side of the building “Closing — Thanks for Your Business”.

-This building, currently housing Celephane Square in Bellevue, has beautiful lines and a upswept angle.
+This building, which housed Cellophane Square in Bellevue until 2008, has beautiful lines and a upswept angle.
 Probably home of a future Pottery Barn or something.

 I picture this Denny’s painted orange or maybe a Harvest Gold/Avocado Green combination, with orange & yellow naugahyde interior booths.
 I think someone tried to “modernize” it or make it more tasteful.
 I’ll try to find some older photographs from the archives….